PATH 500: Intro to Anatomical Laboratories - online component (1 credit hour)

 This course is the final course of the Supervised Clinical Practice (SCP) component of the EVMS Pathologists’ Assistant Program.
 This course consists of immersive clinical experiences in the various disciplines where Pathologists’ Assistants may serve.
 Students will function under the direct supervision and guidance of site preceptors (Pathologists, Pathologists’ Assistants, or other appropriate laboratory professionals).
 These rotations will include experience in Surgical Pathology, Medical Autopsy Pathology, Forensic Autopsy Pathology, Laboratory Management and Bio-Banking/Biorepository Sciences.
 The settings for these experiences will include district offices of Virginia Medical Examiner’s Office, military and Veterans Administration hospitals, community hospitals, larger private hospital complexes, academic medical centers and the EVMS Biorepository.
 In this course, students will emphasize and refine the skills and abilities required of a practicing Pathologists’ Assistant and will be capable of working with indirect supervision and with the independence expected of a PathA program graduate.
 Upon completion of this course, students will be fully competent in all essential duties of a PathA.

-PATH 608: ASCP Certification Exam Prep (4 credit hours)
+PATH 608: ASCP Certification Exam Prep - online component (4 credit hours)

 This seminar course is designed as a comprehensive review, study guide and self-evaluation tool with the goal of preparation for the American Society for Clinical Pathology Board of Certification (ASCP-BOC) Pathologists’ Assistant certification examination.
 Students will have access to pre-course and post-course practice examinations and interactive study materials.
 Appropriate reference texts will be available as well as other review materials.
 This course will make use of the seminar format with students synthesizing material from multiple courses and disciplines into presentations to be shared with the class.